dusanjovanov/react-nerd/README.md

 This library doesn't support validation schemas out of the box, and it only has field level validation via the `validate` function.
 We believe that is enough.

+You should return either a boolean or some object whose leaf nodes are boolean from the `validate` function.

+When this library calculates `isValid` it checks whether any of the leaf nodes in the validation state are `false`, and if so, the form is not valid.

+So, in general, you shouldn't return error message strings from the `validate` function like you would do in Formik, but rather calculate the error message from the validation result in the render of the component like in the example below.

 You can use the nifty library [fun-validation](https://github.com/dusanjovanov/fun-validation)

 ```tsx